eberjohns/atmo-sphere/README.md

-# Solas (formerly Atmo-Sphere) - Your Personal Climate Compass
+# AtmoSphere - Your Personal Climate Compass
 A project for the NASA Space Apps Challenge 2025.

 ## The Problem
 Planning outdoor activities, vacations, or events months in advance comes with a major uncertainty: the weather.
 A simple "average temperature" doesn't tell the whole story.
 Will it be uncomfortably humid?
 Is there a high chance of disruptive wind?
 For many, these environmental factors are not just about comfort, but about health and safety.

 ## Our Solution
-**Solas** is a web application that transforms how we plan for the future by providing a personalized climate analysis for any location on Earth, powered by over 40 years of NASA's historical Earth-observation data.
+**AtmoSphere** is a web application that transforms how we plan for the future by providing a personalized climate analysis for any location on Earth, powered by over 40 years of NASA's historical Earth-observation data.

 Instead of a generic weather forecast, Solas delivers a personalized **"Comfort Score"**.
 Users can define their ideal conditions for temperature, wind, humidity, and rain, and even weight which factors are most important to them.
 Using our interactive map, users can select a specific point or an entire region—like a hiking trail or a national park—and instantly receive a detailed "Atmospheric Signature" that shows the historical likelihood of that location matching their personal comfort profile for any day of the year.